43D/amqVoiceUniversal/README.md

 # AMQ Voice Universal

-Codigo baseado no AMQ HuTao Voice de Mxyuki/AMQ-Scripts
+Code based on AMQ HuTao Voice by Mxyuki/AMQ-Scripts

-Adicione linhas de diálogos personalizados no seu AMQ.
-Por padrão é salvo os sons da HuTao de Genshin.
+Add custom voice-lines to your AMQ.
+By default Genshin's HuTao sounds are saved.

 Salve futeba, digo, Viteira!!!